Includes your own downloadable checklist of beach must-haves for families!

 Growing up as Aussie kids, we’re also big fans of additional zinc cream over the nose and cheeks as these areas are most sensitive to the sun.

-Should go without saying if you’re going to get wet, you’ll want something to dry off with.
-We’ve tried scrimping in the past with shared towels but honestly, especially if the kids will be regularly in and out of the water a towel each hugely helps, if you can afford the space.
+It should go without saying if you’re going to get wet, you’ll want something to dry off with.
+We’ve tried scrimping in the past with shared towels; honestly, especially if the kids will be regularly in and out of the water, a beach towel each hugely helps if you can afford the space.

-Rather than just pulling up a towel on the beach, for a full family day out its essential to have a good “home base”.
+Rather than just pulling up a towel on the beach for a full family day out, it’s essential to have a good “home base.”
 This will help keep items you don’t want full of sand off the beach

-You can see our full list of all the best waterproof, family-sized beach blankets here.
+- You can see our full list of all the best waterproof, family-sized beach blankets here.

 We have found the family-sized beach tents to be best on a calm sunny day.
 Although they come with anchoring points, they are still quite susceptible to the wind.

-You can check out our full selection of the best beach tents here.
+- You can check out our full selection of the best beach tents here.

-If your kids love to swim at the beach then goggles are essential to protect their eyes in the salty water.
+If your kids love to swim at the beach, then goggles are essential to protect their eyes in the salty water.

 Pro tip – bring spares!
-Similar to the sock monster in your washing machine, goggles have a way of disappearing to the depth of your beach bag never to be found again.
+Similar to the sock monster in your washing machine, goggles have a way of disappearing to the depth of your beach bag, never to be found again.